apereo/cas/docs/cas-server-documentation/authentication/Configuring-Authentication-Components.md

 ## Authentication Handlers

 There are a variety of authentication handlers and methods supported by CAS.
 Use the menu to navigate around the site and choose.
+By default, CAS is configured to accept a pre-defined set of credentials that are supplied via the CAS configuration.

 <div class="alert alert-warning"><strong>Default Credentials</strong><p>To test the default authentication scheme in CAS,
 use <strong>casuser</strong> and <strong>Mellon</strong> as the username and password respectively.
 These are automatically